thenewobjective/thenewobjective.github.io/_pages/resume.md

 ## Overview

-USMC War veteran, Co-Founder and CISO of a Health & Nutrition related [startup](https://www.shouhealth.com/).
-Systems Engineer with a formal education in Computer Science and nearly 20 years of experience in the software industry.
+USMC War veteran, entrepreneur, and Systems Engineer with a formal education in Computer Science and more than 20 years of experience in the software industry.

 I’m primarily interested in the study and application of Programming Language Theory to systems in a variety of industries and fields.